If you looking for tips on how to go gluten free for beginners, you are in the right place! My family has been there, done that.

 At first, it was really, REALLY overwhelming.
 But over time, we have learned a lot and now I feel fairly confident that I can adjust most recipes to his gluten free diet.
 There are some exceptions, but we definitely have come a long way.

 Then ironically, a few years after that, I was diagnosed with Celiac Disease.
 When I was asked if I needed to speak with a nutritionist about how to eat gluten free…I was like, “actually, I’m quite familiar with it!”

 Every now and then people ask me for a general overview of how to go gluten-free for beginners.
 So….Here is some basic information about our favorite gluten free brands and go-to gluten free meals.

 ***Always check the labels, as sometimes things change with suppliers***

 *** Disclaimer: As an Amazon.com Associate, I earn from qualifying purchases made by readers clicking my links at no cost to you.

 Gluten Free Diet Breakfast Ideas

 I recently learned that one thing you want to watch for in the cereal aisle and pass right by are Cheerios.
-They are marked gf, but sadly you can’t count on that labeling.
-So, just accept it and keep walking friend!
+They are marked gluten free, but sadly you can’t count on that labeling.
+Technically, they aren’t.
+So, just accept it and keep walking, friend!

 More Breakfast Ideas